ductri/auto_comment/README.md

 ## Conclude
-Training data includes ~300k, mostly about milk domain.
+Training data includes ~300k, mostly about milk.
 There are so much variance in post/share-response, which makes model's prediction not good.
-However, it still learned to response with correct brand name :v
+However, it still learned to make response with relevant brand name :v